sarahhamdi/mental-health-toronto/README.md

 ### Psychotherapy Students
 - [TIRP Referral Service](http://www.tirp.ca/therapy.html) - Call **Pat DeYoung (416-465-4558)** at TIRP and describe your needs.
 She can match you with a trainee therapist for $25, or a recent grad at $40-80.

-###Community Health Centres
+### Community Health Centres
-CHCs have very affordable and population-specific therapy services but they also have very long waiting lists.
+CHCs have very affordable and population-specific therapy services but they also have very long waiting lists (3-9 months).
 They are not to be relied on during a time of crisis, unless it is physical.

 - [Women's Health in Women's Hands](http://www.whiwh.com/programs_and_services/) - Free, but only take Women of Colour.
 - [Family Services Toronto](http://www.familyservicetoronto.org/programs.html) - Sliding scale based on income.